-If you have not received the voter/observer email, or if you have lost it, or deleted it, please below ask the vote machine to attempt to re-sent it.
-Re-sending is possible as long as the email has not be used to connect to the vote page and as long as the survey has not ended and only for surveys created after 1st July 2016.
+If you have not received the voter/observer email, or if you have lost it, or deleted it, please below ask the vote machine to attempt to re-send it.
+Re-sending is possible as long as the email has not be used to connect to the vote page and as long as the vote has not ended and only for surveys created after 1st July 2016.

 NB: Whatever the entered email, this process will not disclose any information.
-An information email is always sent when clicking "Re-send".
+An information summary email is always sent when clicking 'Re-send'.

 If you do not receive ADoodle.org emails, configure and look into your spam folder.

 Please note that re-sending an email is possible (see the top this tab) as long as the email has not be used to connect to the vote page and as long as the vote has not ended.